BUI is a misdemeanor, but there is no license suspension.

 A person shall not operate a vessel in a negligent manner.
 For the purposes of this section, to "operate in a negligent manner" means operating a vessel in disregard of careful and prudent operation, or in disregard of careful and prudent rates of speed that are no greater than is reasonable and proper under the conditions existing at the point of operation, taking into account the amount and character of traffic, size of the lake or body of water, freedom from obstruction to view ahead, effects of vessel wake, and so as not to unduly or unreasonably endanger life, limb, property or other rights of any person entitled to the use of such waters.
 Except as provided in RCW 79A.60.020, a violation of this section is an infraction under chapter 7.84 RCW.

-(a) The person has 0.08 grams or more of alcohol per two hundred ten liters of breath, as shown by analysis of the person's breath made under RCW 46.61.506; or
+(a) The person has an alcohol concentration of 0.08 or higher as shown by analysis of the person's breath or blood made under RCW 46.61.506; or

-(b) The person has 0.08 percent or more by weight of alcohol in the person's blood, as shown by analysis of the person's blood made under RCW 46.61.506; or
+(b) The person has a THC concentration of 5.00 or higher as shown by analysis of the person's blood made under RCW 46.61.506; or

-(c) The person is under the influence of or affected by intoxicating liquor or any drug; or
+(c) The person is under the influence of or affected by intoxicating liquor, marijuana, or any drug; or

-(d) The person is under the combined influence of or affected by intoxicating liquor and any drug.
+(d) The person is under the combined influence of or affected by intoxicating liquor, marijuana, and any drug.